openforcefield/openforcefield.org/content/community/news/general/2021-11-10-interchange-update.md

     vdW:           		43.82065216824412 kJ / mol
     Electrostatics:		-707.1108989715576 kJ / mol

-(Note that all of these outputs will have a `None` for their nonbonded energy, since the underlying engines have separated this out into `vdW` and `Electrostatics` components already)
+Note that all of these outputs will have a `None` for their nonbonded energy, since the underlying engines have separated this out into `vdW` and `Electrostatics` components already.

 ```python
 print(get_amber_energies(interchange))